wix-incubator/wix-code-docs/package-readmes/googleSheets.md

 1. Open the [Wix Secrets Manager](https://support.wix.com/en/article/velo-about-the-secrets-manager) and create a new secret with the name `velo-spreadsheet-credentials`.
 Store the contents of the downloaded file in the secret.
 2. Go to the tab with your Google Spreadsheet open.
 Notice the URL.
-It contains your sheet ID: `https://docs.google.com/spreadsheets/d/{YOUR_SHEET_ID}/edit#gid=0`.
-For example, if your spreadsheet URL is: `https://docs.google.com/spreadsheets/d/1Ui3ha9jLRW4mTYBUimt9ooTRyS301SAKpMv_2zYx0n0/edit#gid=0`, the value of your sheet ID is: `1Ui3ha9jLRW4mTYBUimt9ooTRyS301SAKpMv_2zYx0n0`.
+It contains your sheet ID: `https://docs.google.com/spreadsheets/d/{YOUR_SHEET_ID}/edit#gid=0`. <br/>For example, if your spreadsheet URL is: `https://docs.google.com/spreadsheets/d/1Ui3ha9jLRW4mTYBUimt9ooTRyS301SAKpMv_2zYx0n0/edit#gid=0`, the value of your sheet ID is: `1Ui3ha9jLRW4mTYBUimt9ooTRyS301SAKpMv_2zYx0n0`.
-3. Copy your sheet ID and store it as a new secret in the **Secrets Manager** with the name `sheetId`.
+<br/>3.
+Copy your sheet ID and store it as a new secret in the **Secrets Manager** with the name `sheetId`.

 ### Package Content